TomislavMatas/EZAsesAutoType/README.md

 5) Bring up the time pair entry popup dialog and enter the time pair.
 6) Save the time entry grid.
 7) Log out and close browser instance.

-Be a bit patient after hitting the "Run" button.
-The browser instance startup and initialization may take a few seconds.

-You can hit the "Cancel" button at any time.
-Control will be passed back to the main dialog as soon as technical possible.

-The user settings will be stored within user's profile and reused on subsequent starts of the application.

 For more details please refer to the user's manual:
 ->< [doc/EZAsesAutoType-UserManual.md](doc/EZAsesAutoType-UserManual.md) >